Network Interface

 Network Interface page

-From the NAVER Cloud Platform portal, click the Console > Services > Compute> Server > Network Interface menus, in that order, to view the Network Interface page.
+On the NAVER Cloud Platform portal, click Console > Services > Compute > Server > Network Interface in order to view the Network Interface page.

 The Network Interface page is laid out as follows: